Simon-Dirks/view-a-LOD/README.md

 ## Dev

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1, and uses [Tailwind CSS](https://tailwindcss.com/) for styling.

 Run `ng serve` for a dev server.
 Run `ng build` to build the project.